Eghamarian/sociotherapy/_short/09_covid.md

 We all have that stored in our hearts and minds; thanks to neo-liberalism. <br>
 We are alone, and inhuman.  <br><br>

-What makes us look remotely like real humans, is the law. <br>
+With humanity overshadowed by neo-liberalism, what makes us look remotely like real humans, is the law. <br>
 But we always bend the law, especially if we are from countries with flexible law.<br>
 Notorious among these are Iranians. <br>
 When you talk to us, we picture Iran as the oldest civilization on face of the Earth. <br>